 I recommend 303 UV Protectant for this.
 It is great at preventing UV degradation, which is basically your boat’s worse enemy.

-Beside protecting the rubber from UV rays, I’ve found it brightens my boats as well.
+Besides protecting the rubber from UV rays, I’ve found it brightens my boats as well.
 It is non-greasy and doesn’t need to be rinsed off.
 Just spray it on, and it goes to work.

-Looking at the Amazon page for it, it has a 4.6 star review out of 5, so others are satisfied with it as well.
+Looking at the Amazon page for it, it has a 4.6-star review out of 5, so others are satisfied with it as well.

 Just remember that if you have a PVC boat, you should only use 303 twice per year.
 This is because PVC contains plasticizers, which 303 UV protectant can bleed out if used too often.
 The pros still recommend 303, just not the overuse of it.

 If your boat is sticky or has severe discoloration, don’t worry.
 It will take a bit of work, but even the dirtiest boats can be brought back to almost new condition.

 - An inflatable boat cleaning solution from the list below

 - A few large sponges, Scotch-Brite pads or large brushes

 - Latex gloves to protect your hands from the chemicals

 - Water to rinse off, preferably strong hose sprayer